Muslim convert Lewis Ludlow admits Oxford Street terror plot 'to kill 100'

 When he was arrested in 2015, so-called Islamic State material was recovered from his electronic devices but no further action was taken.

-In January this year, he bought a ticket to fly to the Philippines on February 3 when he was stopped at the airport and had his passport seized.
+In January 2018, he bought a ticket to fly to the Philippines on February 3 when he was stopped at the airport and had his passport seized.

 When spoken to by police, he claimed he was going to the country as a sex tourist.

-But in a search of his home, officers found he was in communication with a man named Abu Yaqeen in an area with a significant IS presence.
+But in a search of his home, officers found he was in communication with a man named Abu Yaqeen in an area with a significant so-called Islamic State presence.

+In March, Ludlow sent him money via PayPal and created the Facebook account Antique Collections.

+It purported to be an antiques business in Maidstone but, the prosecution alleged, was really a front to raise money for so-called Islamic State in the Philippines.

-On March 21, police recovered torn up scraps of papers from Ludlow’s bin detailing his plans.
+On March 21, police recovered the torn up scraps of papers from Ludlow’s bin detailing his plans.

-They were pieced together to reveal “potential attack sites” including "Madame tussauds", "Oxford Street – busiest time…", "St Paul’s cathedral" and a "Shia temple in Romford".

 He also detailed a potential attack on Oxford Street using a van mounting the pavement, noting the lack of safety barriers.